Undergraduate

 Academic Requirements

-Find out about credit hour and course requirements for the Neuroscience minor, including information about course prerequisites and the application form for the Neu 491, 492, 493 independent research courses.
+Find out about credit hour and course requirements for the Neuroscience minor from the 2025-26 academic catalog, including information about course prerequisites and the application form for the Neu 491, 492, 493 independent research courses.

 Students complete 18-22 credit hours of courses, including four courses at the 300 level or above, of which one must be a formal laboratory course, and at least one 500-level course.
 Six hours, not including the 2 core courses, must be outside the student's major.